larkkin/AU_SoftwareDesign/README.md

 echo $a

 IS IT BASH?
-No. The functionality is to be enlarged(the release of the grep command is coming soon).
+No. The functionality is to be enlarged(the release of the grep command is done, and later changes are to be pushed).
 Pipes are not lazy.